unfrl/carpool/README.md

 2. From root project directory, run `yarn install`.
 This will install the dependencies of all projects.
 3. To run server services/services and the core/web projects in dev mode, run `yarn start:all` after dependencies are installed.

-**Note:** on first run, you'll want to run `cd packages/client && yarn build` before running `yarn start:all`.
-Since they're run concurrently, the client won't be compiled before the core package is started up resulting in reference errors.

 # Notes

 -   The `client` project contains the auto-generated API client.
 Do not modify any code inside the lib directory -- files in this directory are overwritten each time the client is generated.